duganchen/codesearch/README.md

 	source sourcecode_pipe
 	{
 		type = xmlpipe2 xmlpipe_command = /path/to/indexfiles /path/to/repositories
 	}

 ## Search Page

 The rest is a Flask-based webapp with the client-side code written in CoffeeScript.

+## Note

+Both the indexer and the search page assume that the Sphinx index is named *sourcecode*.